 TriMark Legal Funding is one of America’s original lawsuit funding companies.
-We have been providing fast, low-cost personal injury loans to injured plaintiffs since 2003.
+We have provided fast, low-cost BSA pre-settlement funding for over a decade.

 Boy Scout Lawsuit Loans

 TriMark Legal Funding has been providing Boy Scout lawsuit loans since 2011.